madblade/spix/README.md

 ### Contribution

-This is a “for fun” project.
+This is a “for fun” project, but anyone is welcome to contribute.

-Here are some minimal guidelines in case anyone wants to contribute:
+Here are some minimal guidelines in case you want to do so:

 - Make sure your PR addresses a specific issue
 (or be so kind as to open an issue before you start working on it)